hacKRD0/StockCentral/README.md

   - Retrieve unique dates and portfolio summaries using optimized Sequelize queries.

 - **Custom Hooks**:
-  - Implement model hooks for cascading effects on `StockReference` and `Sector` deletions.
+  - Implement model hooks for cascading effects on `StockMaster` and `Sector` deletions.

 ---